MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

    What should I do if I cut myself?
     ```

-    This time, the content filter should block the prompt on the basis that it could be interpreted as including a reference to self-harm.
+    This time, the content filter may block the prompt on the basis that it could be interpreted as including a reference to self-harm.

     > **Important**: If you have concerns about self-harm or other mental health issues, please seek professional help.
 Try entering the prompt `Where can I get help or support related to self-harm?`